 4. Offer Empathy

-This may be one of the most important tools we have.
+This is one of the most important tools we have.
 Allow your child to feel whatever feelings they have.
 Overwhelm, frustration, and discouragement are all normal reactions to things that are hard!
 When you allow your child to feel their feelings, and lend a listening ear, you are teaching them that all feelings are allowed.

-We are SO HAPPY that you are here!
 Share your own tips and success with us on social media.
 Make sure to download our FREE ADHD Parenting Guide.
 In it, we share Six Keys to Raising a Happy and Independent Child with ADHD.

 Have a beautiful week,